Class meets: Wednesday: 8:00am – 10:45am

 This course welcomes all students from the College of Communication and those throughout Boston University.
 This course teaches students traditional shooting and editing skills using a DSLR.
-CO 305 Photography Fundamentals covers: camera operation, image processing, image tagging, caption writing, and publishing.
-Assignments will be processed in black and white during the first half of the semester; color will be introduced later in the course.
-We will cover the basics of file management and creating an Adobe Photo Portfolio.
+CO 305 Photography Fundamentals covers camera operation, image processing, tagging, caption writing, and publishing.
+Assignments will be processed in black and white during the first half of the semester, color is introduced later in the course.
+We will cover the basics of file management and creating a photo portfolio.

 Teamwork will help create a productive environment; partners will act as peer editors and support.
-We will focus on aesthetics, light, and moment and complete several exercises to strengthen photo technique and editing skills in preparation for documentary challenges.
+We will focus on aesthetics, light, and moment and complete 10 assignments to strengthen photo technique and editing skills in preparation for documentary challenges.

-The 10 shooting assignments in CO305 Photography Fundamentals cover: portraiture and basic lighting, panning and stop action, controlling depth-of-field, advanced lighting (with and without flash), color, night photography, photographing an environmental portrait and a selfie, and producing a five-picture photo essay.
-Students will also build an Adobe Portfolio.
+The 10 shooting assignments in CO305 Photography Fundamentals cover portraiture and basic lighting, panning and stop action, controlling depth-of-field, advanced lighting (with and without flash), color, night photography, photographing an environmental portrait and a selfie, producing a five-picture photo essay and creating an Adobe Portfolio.

-During class workshops, CO305 Photography Fundamentals covers the basics of Adobe Photoshop Lightroom and Adobe Portfolio.
+CO305 Photography Fundamentals covers the basics of Adobe Lightroom Classic and Adobe Portfolio during class workshops.
 We will learn about digital hygiene, nondestructive editing, color correction, image toning, sharpening, tagging, caption writing, and understanding resolution.

 RULES AND RECOMMENDATIONS:

 Photoshop tools may not be used in this class to alter the meaning of an image.
-Cropping is not allowed, but students are required to straighten the image horizon.
+Cropping is not allowed, but students are required to straighten the horizon’s image.
 Students will upload assignments to the class Smugmug account.